• Roamancing

 muito — much, a lot

-That’s my portugese cheat sheet.
-These phrases got me through a surprising number of situations with many accomodating portuguese speakers, and hopefully will do the same for you.
+That’s my Portuguese cheat sheet.
+These phrases got me through a surprising number of situations with many accommodating Portuguese speakers, and hopefully will do the same for you.

 Happy travels!